-Use purified antibody (Anti A or Anit B) to test and determine the RBC blood group.
+Use purified antibody (Anti A or Anit B) in a test to determine the RBC blood group.

 The antibody will only "agglutinate" (clump together) the RBC if the antibody is "matched" to the antigen.

 When this occurs the "M class antibodies" wil also initiate a process to break apart the RBC.
 This releases the hemoglobin from the RBC.